 How does Tim make health a priority?

-Hola, I’m Taylor from Alberta Canada.
+Hola, I’m Taylor from Alberta, Canada.

-I am a MONASH certified FODMAP Registered Dietitian and Certified Diabetes Educator.
+I have spent many years working in the clinical practice in Canadian hospitals and I am a MONASH certified FODMAP Registered Dietitian and Certified Diabetes Educator.

 As someone who always loves to learn, I’m more recently working on completing a Masters in Adult Health Education.